httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 (see {{set}}), thereby changing how the client establishes authority for origin servers (see
 {{authority}}).

-The origin frame MUST be sent on stream 0; an ORIGIN frame on any other stream is invalid and MUST be ignored.
+The ORIGIN frame MUST be sent on stream 0; an ORIGIN frame on any other stream is invalid and MUST be ignored.

 Likewise, the ORIGIN frame is only valid on connections with the "h2" protocol identifier, or when